dbca-wa/docker-scripts-dev/windows_wsl/README.md

 ```
 <img width="796" height="469" alt="image" src="https://github.com/user-attachments/assets/7e2a98eb-6f60-4e10-b040-0bc7f1ba39bf" />

+9. Change password.
+If not already elevated to root use sudo su under dockeradmin account.
+The use passwd container to set a password for user container
+    ```
+    sudo su <enter password>
+    ```
+    ```
+    passwd container
+    ```

-9. Test SSH Key has been installed correctly by running the following command in command prompt.
+11. Test SSH Key has been installed correctly by running the following command in command prompt.
 If successfully you should be logged into your Ubuntu WSL instances
    *DO NOT CLOSE the window on (wsl -d Ubuntu-24.04) as this will stop the running ubuntu service .
 The (wsl -d Ubuntu-24.04) terminal window needs to be left open while using ssh or developing in vscode.*

 ```